BLOG

 How do Intuit Enterprise Suite and Gravity Software manage intercompany transactions?

-Intuit Enterprise Suite has made improvements in handling intercompany transactions.
+Intuit Enterprise Suite includes connected-entity intercompany workflows and consolidated reporting capabilities designed to support growing organizations managing multiple entities.
 Its multi-entity hub allows users to initiate transactions that span multiple entities and generate due-to/due-from entries.
-The setup still requires mapping intercompany accounts.
+Organizations may still need to manage intercompany account mappings and governance structures across connected entities.

 Gravity Software takes a centralized approach to intercompany management.
 Because all entities operate within one unified platform, intercompany transactions can be created from a single entry while automatically updating due-to and due-from balances across entities in real time.